qurafa/MASS-RCC/README.md

  The only set scene is the RCC test scene , you can run the scene to see the added features.

  *General Controls*
- - You are able to switch vessels from the BOAT to the AUV by holding the space-bar key.
+ - You are able to switch vessels from the BOAT to the AUV by holding the SPACE-BAR key.
  - Clicking the 1 and 2 keys on your keyboard switches from the player view to the ECDIS view
  - You can move the vessels(Boat and AUV) using the W,S,A,D keys.
  - The camera rotates as you move your mouse.
  - Holding the R-key fixes the camera to the forward direction of the vessel.
+ - Holding the U-key removes some UI features, so you only see the player view.
+Doing the same again return the UI features

 *Navigation*
  - You can see the ship's longitude and latitude on the top right corner of the screen.